-The value entered into the Institution ID field must not be the patron's SSN.
+The value entered into the Institution ID field must not be the patron's SSN or any 9 digit SSN-formatted number.

 P19.
 Social Security Number (Field 24)

 CARLI will not support populating the patron record's SSN field during the patron record conversion process or for ongoing use.
 This field must be left blank in the patron record SIF or in delimited files of patron records.